-- 4.14 South Reading Mass Rapid Transit (MRT) is a series of bus priority measures on the A33 corridor between Mereoak Park & Ride and Reading town centre.
+- 4.11 South Reading Mass Rapid Transit (MRT) is a series of bus priority measures on the A33 corridor between Mereoak Park & Ride and Reading town centre.
 The scheme will reduce congestion and journey times, improving public transport reliability on the main growth corridor into Reading.
-Any proposal will not reduce existing highway capacity along the A33 as the scheme will create additional capacity for public transport. - 4.15 Phases 1 & 2 of the scheme, from M4 J11 to Island Road, were granted full funding approval from the Berkshire Local Transport Body in November 2015.
+Any proposal will not reduce existing highway capacity along the A33 as the scheme will create additional capacity for public transport. - 4.12 Phases 1 & 2 of the scheme, from M4 J11 to Island Road, were granted full funding approval from the Berkshire Local Transport Body in November 2015.
 Construction of Phase 1A was completed in December 2016.
 This initial phase of works involved construction of a series of bus lanes between the A33 junction with Imperial Way and the existing bus priority provided through M4 Junction 11.
-The scheme is achieved predominantly by utilising space in the central reservations and realigning existing lanes where required. - 4.16 Construction works for Phase 1B and 2 of the scheme commenced on-site in April.
+The scheme is achieved predominantly by utilising space in the central reservations and realigning existing lanes where required.

+- 4.13 Construction works for Phase 1B and 2 of the scheme commenced on-site in April 2017 and good progress is being made to date.
 This involves the creation of outbound bus lanes between the junctions with Lindisfarne Way (Kennet Island) and Imperial Way, linking to the Phase 1A scheme.
-Off-peak land closures will be required to facilitate construction works which are scheduled to be completed in November. - 4.17 Phases 3 and 4 of the scheme, between Rose Kiln Lane and Longwater Avenue, were granted programme entry status by the Berkshire Local Transport Body (BLTB) in March and the full business case is due to be submitted to the BLTB in July to seek financial approval for the scheme.
+Off-peak land closures will be required to facilitate construction works which are scheduled to be completed in November 2017. - 4.14 Phases 3 and 4 of the scheme, between Rose Kiln Lane and Longwater Avenue, were granted programme entry status by the Berkshire Local Transport Body (BLTB) in March and the full business case is due to be submitted to the BLTB in November to seek financial approval for the scheme.